mullerdavid/ctf_writeups/cyberquest24/Online_Misc_Undermine/WRITEUP.md

  * numBytes < 0
  * maxReadSize < numBytes

-Giving something like position `9223372036854775807` and numBytes `40` satisfies all the above by overflowing on the addition and makes the main binary panick.
+Giving something like position `9223372036854775807` and numBytes `40` satisfies all the above by overflowing on the addition and makes the main binary panic.